 Academic advisement is under the supervision of the Vice President for Academic Affairs.
-Deans and chairpersons identify members of the full-time faculty who are to serve as academic advisors and assigns to each designated advisor the students to be advised.
-Professional advisors are assigned to freshmen who have not decided or declared a major.
-Advisors are expected to perform reviews of the courses the student is or has taken, to insure that all courses taken are appropriate based on Jarvis Christian College's curriculum and the requirements for graduation.
+The Two-Tier Academic Advising Model is used.
+This collaborative model used by Faculty and Professional Advisors approaches advising at two progressive levels: Tier One and Tier Two.
+Professional Advisors in the Student Success Services Center (SSS) use Tier One which addresses the need of the first-time freshmen, transfer freshmen, and continuing freshmen who have less than 30 credit hours, ensuring that these students are making satisfactory progress toward their requirements for General Education Core Curriculum and Departmental Degree Plan and Prerequisities for each course if required.
+Deans and chairpersons identify members of the faculty who are to serve as academic advisors implementing Tier Two which addresses the needs of sophomores, junior, senior and all transfer students with 31 credit hours or more.
+Faculty advisors will ensure that students are making satisfactory progress in their classes and toward graduation.
+This model establishes an ongoing intentional relationship between professional advisors and/or faculty and students.
 All designated advisors are expected to be familiar with the General Education Requirements of Jarvis Christian College, as well as the specific major and minor requirements of the assigned disciplines.
-Academic Advisors are strongly urged to be familiar with the major and minor areas of concentration in other areas outside their assigned areas, so that they can assist in counseling any student, regardless of discipline, should the need arise.
+In addition they are strongly urged to be familiar with the major and minor areas of concentration in other areas outside their assigned areas, so that they can assist in counseling any student, regardless of discipline, should the need arise.